AlexsProGrammer/GeoHorizon/README.md

 The **horizon profiler** (`horizon_profiler.py`) casts optional long-range rays (default 100 km, one every ~5° within the FOV, 72 even rays for 360°) to detect distant mountains.
 Terrain elevations along each ray are sampled once, Earth-curvature-corrected, and cached to `/data/processed/horizon_cache/` as `.npz` per direction — every observer in an area search reuses the same profiles.
 When enabled, a position's score is `local_visibility × horizon_clear_fraction`.

 ### `POST /api/viewshed/start`
-Dispatches a viewshed calculation as a Celery task.
+Dispatches a single-point viewshed as a background Celery task.
+The observer is wrapped in a circular search area of the configured `radius_km` and scored by the same multi-point engine as area mode, so it returns the same scored GeoJSON result. `fov >= 360` selects panoramic scoring.

 **Request body:**
 ```json